-b) Factual Circumstances at the Moment of Communication in Contract Law
+(b) Factual circumstances at the moment of communication in contract law

-In addition, domestic contract laws are often less attuned to cross-border mobile communications than the uniform substantive law conventions addressed above: (59) As domestic laws have typically developed as rules for transactions conducted within the nation, they more frequently operate with terms like "the usual circumstances" or "typically" (60) which implicitly assume that these "usual" circumstances are those found in the respective nation, familiar to its domestic courts.
-Such substantive law standards operate less well when being applied to mobile communications sent or received in a different country under different factual circumstances.
-Again, a reasonable application of such domestic laws to "foreign" communications may help to avoid unsuitable results.
+In addition, domestic contract laws are often less attuned to cross-border mobile communications than the uniform substantive law conventions addressed above.
+As domestic laws have typically developed as rules for transactions conducted within a country, they more frequently operate with terms such as 'the usual circumstances' or 'typically' (see Mansel 2014: para 4 on the interpretation of § 130 of the German Civil Code), which implicitly assume that these 'usual' circumstances are those found in the respective country and familiar to its domestic courts.
+Such substantive-law standards operate less well when being applied to mobile communications sent or received in a different country under different factual circumstances.
+Again, a reasonable application of such domestic laws to 'foreign' communications may help to avoid unsuitable results.